 South America is an astonishing place.
 With incredible diversity throughout the continent, there’s no shortage of amazing sites to explore.
 It’s hard to believe that on just one continent you can delve deep into the Amazon rainforest, scale Patagonia’s stunning snowy peaks and witness the fascinating wildlife of the Galapagos Islands.
 Despite our previous travelling experiences, planning to travel South America proved more challenging than expected.
 With less information widely available, especially for more remote areas, we spent countless hours researching in an attempt to find the best spots to visit.
-Having spent 7 months travelling through Colombia, Ecuador, Peru, Chile, Argentina and Brazil we now have a good insight into what you need to be aware of before you visit – including what you need to know before travelling South America by bus.
+We spent 7 months backpacking South America, travelling through Colombia, Ecuador, Peru, Chile, Argentina and Brazil, which gave us a good insight into what you need to be aware of before you visit – including what you need to know before travelling South America by bus.
 Here’s 11 tips for travelling South America that we wish we’d been given before we touched down in Colombia:

 Medical bills aren’t the only reason to get insurance.
 Theft is an issue for travellers everywhere and certain insurance packages will cover stolen belongings in your policy.
-Tourists are seen as an easy target due to having high value items, so be sure to exercise caution throughout your trip.
+Tourists are seen as an easy target due to having high value items, so be sure to exercise caution throughout your trip and don’t showcase valuables unnecessarily.
 We met a number of people who fell victim to theft in South America so having yourself covered in this scenario can definitely pay off.

 While things won’t go wrong on every trip, insurance is a small price to pay for peace of mind.
 World Nomads offer different packages depending on how comprehensive you want your insurance to be.
 Click here to get a quote from World Nomads in a matter of seconds – that way you’ll know everything is taken care of if worst comes to worst!